AlvesMaickel/queen-store/README.md

 ### Configuration

 It's necessary alter the file .env.example, changing his name only to .env.
-The content of this file need change the database data and email data.
+The content of this file should be changed with the real informations of database data and your serrver email config.

 #### Dabatase Config
-Change this sctructure following your database config.
+Change this sctructure on .env file following your database config.

 ```
 DB_CONNECTION=mysql